UbuntuKylin/kylin-user-guide/data/guide/engrampa/en_US/index.md

 #### Through Engrampa
 1) Click "Archive" > "New" at the main interface.

-2) Enter the name of archive file and select the location in the pop up window, as shown below.
+2) Enter the name of archive file and select the location in the pop up window, as shown in Fig 4.

 ![Fig 4 New-big](image/4.png)